What are the best Wacom tablets for your needs? Understanding the Intuos and Intuos Pro lines

 Top pick: Intuos Pro Pen and Touch Medium.
 It’s the most versatile and most comfortable to use.
 You can use with a small or large monitor, and its high resolution makes it ideal for single or multiple displays.
 It’s large enough to allow comfortable arm movement and long strokes, but portable enough to fit into a laptop bag or backpack.

-Of course, it’s what you’re comfortable with–some prefer the larger or smaller one.
+Of course, it’s about what you’re happy with–some prefer the larger or smaller one.
 But the Medium is a favorite among many artists, designers, and photographers.

-Most of the Art line also has touch capability, but has 1,024 levels of pressure sensitivity as opposed to 2,048, comes in Small and Medium (no Large), and does not come with the Wi-fi kit–that’s an optional purchase.
-The non-Pro line does not have tilt or rotation sensitivity.
+The Creative Pen & Touch line also has touch capability, but has 1,024 levels of pressure sensitivity as opposed to 8,192, comes in Small and Medium (no Large), and does not come with the Wi-fi kit–that’s an optional purchase.
+The non-Pro line does not support tilt or rotation sensitivity.
+The pen does not have an eraser tip.

-The Photography tablet comes only in Small and the color black.
+The Photography tablet comes only in Small and the color black, with photo-editing software.
+It has a Wi-fi kit option.

 The Intuos Art comes in Small and Medium, and has software for digital painting.
 The Intuos Comic comes in Small, though there’s a Japanese Wacom tablet called Intuos Manga that comes in Medium.